The Daily Walk with Miracles

 Jesus is quite clear that we are to “judge not, lest we be judged, (for in such a manner as ye judge others, so God will judge you).”
 Jesus says we are to turn the other cheek and return evil with as much love and caring and kindness as we can muster.
 (At the same time we must “assess” our surroundings and the people who enter into our lives, and behave accordingly, but that is a different concept, with a different behavioral result, than is judging someone.)
 In my own life, this has turned out rather disastrously, but I am sure this is simply because of the evil and hypocrisy of people in general and society.
 “Oh, well.”
 Since about 2007, I have been a strong Christian.
 Being psychically gifted, basically since my 30th birthday, has occasionally been rather hellish for me, but I do forgive those who have hurt me and ask for your understanding.
 Not judging people and kindness/caring about everyone are the direct and simple teachings of Jesus, and I have found through my struggles of the last eleven years, that in fact few Christians do this.
 It is a shame before God and no matter how much I struggled with mental illness and the direct pain inflicted on me both by evil forces, and sadly, also by many conservative Christians, I really have tried hard to live as He taught.
 I have reformulated that to mainly apply to an inner circle.

 Somewhere in the Bible it is written that the evil archangel Satan has six-seventh’s of the powers of God.
 With the experience of this evil world I have personally had, sometimes I have wondered if it is not six-seventh’s of ALL the power.
 Seems like that sometimes, anyway.
 I have variously seen scientific findings that “dark matter” comprises either 84% or even up to 94% of the mass of the universe.
-Being a true Christian can be a rather lonely struggle, too.
-“He who has ears, let him hear.”
+Being a true Christian haw be a rather lonely struggle, for me too.
+Anyone interested in friendship or fellowship is encouraged to write to me, Paul Evans, at email@example.com.

 I do thank God for many good conservative Christians’ love and patience with me.
 Yet I don’t see how you can consider yourself a saved and vital Christian and not live in a way consistent with Jesus two basic teachings of “not judging” and “loving everyone,” without hypocrisy.
 Most people are hypocrites.
 I’m NOT, but one does have to live, and it’s an evil world and getting worse by the day.
 Moreover, He also said, “For none is righteous.
 No. Not one,” and it is written, “if I say I am without sin, the truth is not in me.”
 I humbly do confess before God my sinful nature and ask everyone’s help to reform my life.
 I am lonely for simple companionship, “single and wishing,” and any ladies who might be interested in a friendship are encouraged to write to me at firstname.lastname@example.org.
 (But just forget it if you’re after money, I live on disability.)